Skip to content

 Savings vary quite a bit depending on what is grown and how much space is available, but many gardeners find they save anywhere from a modest amount to a significant portion of their annual grocery bill on fresh produce.
 High-value crops like herbs, salad leaves, and tomatoes tend to offer the most noticeable savings relative to their cost at the grocery store.
 Plugging figures into this calculator can give a personalised estimate to work with.

-Is growing your own food worth it financially?
+Is growing your own food produces a positive net result?

 For many people it can be, particularly once the initial setup costs are spread across several growing seasons.
 The break-even point depends on factors like seed costs, plot size, and which crops are prioritised — growing expensive herbs and salads tends to deliver a faster return than staple vegetables.
 This calculator can help illustrate how the numbers might look over one, three, or five years.